Search: 2515 results

 When Joab saw that the battle would be fought on two fronts, he chose some of Israel's best men and deployed them against the Arameans.

-And when the servants of Hadarezer saw that they were put to the worse before Israel, they made peace with David, and became his servants: neither would the Syrians help the children of Ammon any more.
+And the servants of Hadarezer saw that they were routed before Israel, and they made peace with David, and became his servants.
+And the Syrians would no more help the children of Ammon.

 But Joab said, "May Yahweh add to the people a hundred times what they are!
 Are they not, O my lord the king, all of them the king's servants?
 Why does my lord seek this?
 Why would he bring guilt to Israel?"